Stored-program computer: History

 The concept of the stored-program computer can be traced back to the 1936 theoretical concept of a universal Turing machine.
 Von Neumann was aware of this paper, and he impressed it on his collaborators.

 Many early computers, such as the Atanasoff–Berry computer, were not reprogrammable.
 They executed a single hardwired program.
 As there were no program instructions, no program storage was necessary.
-Other computers, though programmable, stored their programs on punched tape, which was physically fed into the system as needed.
+Other computers, though programmable, stored their programs on punched tape, which was physically fed into the system as needed, as was the case for the Zuse Z3 and the Harvard Mark I, or were only programmable by physical manipulation of switches and plugs, as was the case for the Colossus computer.

 In 1936, Konrad Zuse anticipated in two patent applications that machine instructions could be stored in the same storage used for data.

-The University of Manchester's Baby is generally recognized as world's first electronic computer that ran a stored program—an event that occurred on 21 June 1948.
+In 1948, the Manchester Baby, built at University of Manchester, is generally recognized as world's first electronic computer that ran a stored program—an event on 21 June 1948.
 However the Baby was not regarded as a full-fledged computer, but more a proof of concept predecessor to the Manchester Mark 1 computer, which was first put to research work in April 1949.
 On 6 May 1949 the EDSAC in Cambridge ran its first program, making it another electronic digital stored-program computer.
 It is sometimes claimed that the IBM SSEC, operational in January 1948, was the first stored-program computer; this claim is controversial, not least because of the hierarchical memory system of the SSEC, and because some aspects of its operations, like access to relays or tape drives, were determined by plugging.
 The first stored-program computer to be built in continental Europe was the MESM, completed in the Soviet Union in 1950.